jcbradbury/jcbradbury.github.io/_pages/about.md

       <div style="flex: 1;">
         <p>
-          My new book,
+          My new book
           <a href="https://jcbradbury.com/towbd">
             <em>This One Will Be Different: False Promises and Fiscal Realities of Publicly Funded Stadiums</em>
           </a>,
-          on the economics of public sports venues will be published by Oxford University Press in July.
+          on the economics of public sports venues, will be published by Oxford University Press in July.
         </p>
       </div>